department-of-veterans-affairs/vets-website/docs/forms-library/src/introduction.md

 library.

-In [**Chapter 2: Customizing Your Form**](customizing-your-form.md), we introduce you to a number of options for your `formConfig`.
+In [**Chapter 2: Customizing Your Form**](customizing-your-form.md), we introduce you to the common options for your `formConfig`.

 [**Chapter 3: Save in Progress and Pre-fill**](save-in-progress-and-prefill.md) will teach you how to enable Save in Progress (SiP) and allow your applications